zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_cpc.rst

 Return Values
 -------------

-cpc (success, dict, C({
+cpc (success, dict, )
-  "name": "CPCA",
-  "description": "CPC A",
-  "status": "active",
-  "acceptable_status": [ "active" ],
-  ...
-  "partitions": [
-    {
-      "name": "part-1",
-      ...
-    },
-    ...
-  ],
-  "adapters": [
-    {
-      "name": "adapter-1",
-      ...
-    },
-    ...
-  ],
-})
+  A dictionary with the properties of the CPC, including additional artificial properties as described below.

+  name (, str, )
+    CPC name

+  {property} (, any, )
+    Additional properties of the CPC, as described in the HMC WS-API book (using hyphens (-) in the property names).

+  partitions (, dict, )
+    Artificial property for the defined partitions of the CPC, with a subset of its properties.

+    {name} (, dict, )
+      Partition name

+      name (, str, )
+        Partition name

+      status (, str, )
+        Status of the partition

+      object_uri (, str, )
+        Canonical URI of the partition

+  adapters (, dict, )
+    Artificial property for the adapters of the CPC, with a subset of its properties.

+    {name} (, dict, )
+      Adapter name

+      name (, str, )
+        Adapter name

+      status (, str, )
+        Status of the adapter

-)
+      object_uri (, str, )
-  For ``state=set|facts``, a dictionary with the properties of the CPC.
-The properties contain these additional artificial properties for listing its child resources: - 'partitions': The defined partitions of the CPC, as a dict of key: partition name, value: dict of a subset of the partition properties (name, status, object_uri). - 'adapters': The adapters of the CPC, as a dict of key: adapter name, value: dict of a subset of the adapter properties (name, status, object_uri).
+        Canonical URI of the adapter